Not sure if UFC Gym is right for you?

 Potential Mitigations

-- It is crucial to contact a significant number of former franchisees listed in Item 20 to understand the specific reasons for their departure.
+- Contacting a significant number of former franchisees listed in Item 20 is essential to learn why they left the system.

 Rapid System Growth